bfarago/B3-38A/README.md

 The power consumed by the network at a nominal voltage not exceeding 6 VA.
 Device allows continuous operation in the working conditions for 8 hours

 Unit weight Millivoltmeter V3-38A or less than 3.2 kg.
-Weight with transport container is not more than 25 kg.